alexanderhenderson/project-carcar/README.md

 ## How to load project:

-    Nothing too special to run the project.
+    Simple project to run, however you will need to be able to run docker commands.

-    Clone the gitlab repository, and then checkout the branch named "main-branch" ("main" branch we forked was protected so it appeared that we could not change or delete it)
+    Clone the gitlab repository via command line, and checkout the branch named "main-branch" ("main" branch is the Hack Reactor starting project, which only has a single Django microservice.)

-    Run the following docker commands in the cloned directory *after* changing branches:
+    Run the following docker commands in the cloned directory *after* checking out main:
         "docker-compose build"
         "docker-compose up"

-    Migrate both of the django microservices in their respective docker containers after running the bash command

-    ***testing for Record a new sale must be done with the CR-V automobile.***
+    ***for new testing for Record a new sale must be done with the CR-V automobile.***